 The following summary highlights some of the information included in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all the information that you may want to consider.
-You should review the more detailed information contained elsewhere in this prospectus supplement and in the accompanying prospectus prior to making an investment in our Notes, and especially the information set forth under the heading "Risk Factors" in this prospectus supplement and the accompanying prospectus.
+You should review the more detailed information contained elsewhere in this prospectus supplement and in the accompanying prospectus prior to making an investment in the Notes, and especially the information set forth under the headings "Supplementary Risk Factors" in this prospectus supplement, "Risk Factors" in the accompanying prospectus and "Part 1.
+Item 1A Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020.

-In this prospectus supplement and the accompanying prospectus, except where the context suggests otherwise, the "Company," "Gladstone Capital," "we," us" or "our" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation and "Administrator" refers to Gladstone Administration, LLC; and "Gladstone Companies" refers to our Adviser, the Administrator and its affiliated companies.
+In this prospectus supplement and the accompanying prospectus, except where the context suggests otherwise, the "Company," "Gladstone Capital," "we," us" or "our" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation and "Administrator" refers to Gladstone Administration, LLC.